RyanYoung25/maestor/README.md

 **************        QUICK START      *************
 ****************************************************

-If you want to get started immediately, and read about the full interface later, follow these steps:
+If you want to get started immediately and read about the full interface later, follow these steps:

 	- Run the maestor run script: maestor <run type>